What You’ll Need for Transfer Admission

 - If you have fewer than 24 transfer hours to evaluate, also submit:

-- An official score report from the American College Test (ACT) or the Scholastic Aptitude Test (SAT) examination.
-(Transfer applicants over the age of 21 are eligible to apply without college placement test scores.)
+- An official score report from the American College Test (ACT) or the Scholastic Aptitude Test (SAT) examination (optional).

 *If you graduate from a non-accredited high school or home school program, you may be required to submit additional information and/or other documentation about your educational program.